Enter the annual nominal rate and the number of compounding periods per year into the calculator to determine the effective interest rate.

 - First, determine the nominal rate.

-For this example, we will say we are looking at a credit card with a monthly nominal rate of .15 (15%).
+For this example, we will say we are looking at a credit card with an annual nominal rate (APR) of 0.15 (15%), compounded monthly.

 - Next, determine the compounding periods per year.